matthewRindner/matthewRindner.github.io/content/about/index.md

 ## Other Interests
-    - enthusiastic rocker climber
+    - Enthusiastic rocker climber
     - Big fan of Formula 1 racing!!
-    - Avid cook from time to time :shallow_pan_of_food:
+    - Avid cook from time-to-time :shallow_pan_of_food:
     - Animal videos all day :cat: